Qualification Round 2024/2025

 Subtask 1: Play by the rules (10 Points)

 Write a bot that follows the rules and can beat the example bot.
 Just play and win any game against the random bot on the creativity platform.
+Games that are part of a tournament don’t count for this subtask.
 We have to manually update the scores, so it might take a few days until they show up on the qualification round ranking.

 Subtask 2: Play smart (15 Points)

 Write a bot which is able to beat our smart bot.
 Play and win games on at least 5 different map layouts against the smart bot on the creativity platform.
 You may choose the other map parameters freely.
+Games that are part of a tournament don’t count for this subtask.
 We have to manually update the scores, so it might take a few days until they show up on the qualification round ranking.

 Subtask 3: Tournaments (75 Points)